Pour-batter pie with canned fish on kefir

 1. Step 1:

-Prepare all the necessary ingredients for the aspic dough.
-Kefir and egg should be at room temperature, so take them out of the refrigerator in advance (about 1 hour).
-Use flour of the highest grade.
+Gather all the ingredients for the batter.
+The kefir and egg should be at room temperature, so take them out of the refrigerator ahead of time (about 1 hour).
+Use all-purpose flour.

 2. Step 2:

-Combine the egg with salt and rub with a whisk until smooth.
-The protein should connect with the yolk.
+Combine the egg with the salt and whisk until smooth.
+The white should blend into the yolk.

 3. Step 3:

-Pour kefir (3.2% fat content) at room temperature and mix the mixture until smooth.
+Pour in the room-temperature kefir (3.2% fat) and stir the mixture until smooth.

 4. Step 4: